vidazou/vidazou.github.io/README.md

-title: Hi, I'm Vida.
+## Hi, I'm Vida.
 Thanks for checking out my page!
-descripion: I'm a fourth year Aerospace Engineering student at Rensselaer Polytechnic Institute.
+I'm a fourth year Aerospace Engineering student at Rensselaer Polytechnic Institute.

+<a href="vidazou@gmail.com">I'd love to hear from you</a>